 Speaking of ad networks and ad exchanges, aren’t they the same thing?

-An ad exchange is a digital marketplace, (we often compare this to a stock market,) where real-time buying and selling of display, mobile, and video ad inventory takes place.
-Furthermore, it’s inside of an ad exchange that real-time bidding (RTB) exists.
-Ad exchanges are what make programmatic so efficient – since you can buy multiple placements at a time, instead of purchasing them one-by-one from each publisher like traditional advertising.
+It’s inside of an ad exchange that real-time bidding (RTB) exists.
+Ad exchanges are what make programmatic so efficient since you can buy multiple placements at a time instead of purchasing them one-by-one from each publisher like traditional advertising.